Nandan108/dto-toolkit/docs/Casting.md

 ### 🧩 Modifier Attributes

-Modifier attributes implement the `CastModifier` interface and control the behavior of the **caster chain**.
+Modifier attributes implement the `ChainModifier` interface and control the behavior of the **caster chain**.

 You can place modifiers before or after casters depending on their function: